One-size-fits-all fits no one

 Modular options are possible

+That also means pricing should not be one-size-fits-all.
 A firm using a more scoped-down workflow should not be forced into the same pricing structure as a firm using heavier drafting and compilation features at scale.

 This matters especially for AI software because, unlike traditional software, it can carry meaningful operating costs.
 Volume matters.
 Complexity matters.
 The right commercial model should reflect that.